Incoterms: Shipping Terms You Need To Know

 FAS involves the agreed port of loading.
 The term refers to the situation where the cargo is delivered by the seller and placed alongside the sea-going vessel at the desired port of shipment.

 The seller is also required to complete all export requirements of the goods.
-All costs of transport and risk of damage or loss are to be borne by the buyer from that point on.
+From that point on, the buyer bears all costs of transport and risk of damage or loss.
 It’s only used for ocean transport.

 3. Free Carrier (FCA)